etag/user_documentation/User_Guide_for_ETAG.md

 ### Fixme: put this text or link to it from ETAG main page.
 ### Fixme: screenshots after UI complete.
-### Fixme: check if location is required - specified in schema

 # Quick start guide: How do I use the ETAG website?